Step 4: Full View

 Should Engineer A treat MedTech's ongoing design team investigation as a legitimate internal process requiring monitored deference with a defined deadline, or should he treat the absence of any timeline, commitment, or engineering determination as functionally equivalent to organizational inaction that justifies immediate external escalation?

-Defer with Deadline and Monitor Progress Board's choice Treat the design team investigation as a legitimate internal process, but demand a specific resolution deadline from the manager and escalate to senior engineering leadership if that deadline is not honored, treating the investigation as warranting monitored deference rather than either passive acceptance or immediate external threat.
+O1 Treat the design team investigation as a legitimate internal process, but demand a specific resolution deadline from the manager and escalate to senior engineering leadership if that deadline is not honored, treating the investigation as warranting monitored deference rather than either passive acceptance or immediate external threat.
+Board's choice

 The ongoing investigation deference obligation requires Engineer A to defer to a legitimate internal investigation by competent personnel while actively monitoring its progress and making additional inquiries.
 The non-discharge constraint establishes that an open-ended 'still being looked into' response without timeline or commitment does not discharge the safety escalation obligation and requires continued escalation.
 The mitigating circumstance balanced assessment obligation requires weighing the active investigation as a meaningful factor that distinguishes genuine organizational engagement from inaction.